-Promote hygiene, a clean environment, safe work practices and a safety culture.
+Ensure that all workers receive and understand information about measures, practices and policies regarding communicable disease prevention in the workplace.
+Promote hygiene, a clean environment, safe work practices and safety culture.

 Encourage workers to follow safety practices by setting an example and providing them with specific guidelines and information about what is expected of them if they become sick with a communicable disease.
 Having additional measures will help workers feel safer and most comfortable while doing their job.
 Encourage participation from workers to provide feedback about the suggested measures and make sure they understand the importance of staying home if they are feeling sick.
 Here are some posters that can be used in the workplace:

 - Prevent the Spread of Communicable Diseases in the Workplace Poster

 - Protect yourself and others from Influenza